-- Application can be made only in respect of study at one of the following universities in Scotland:
+- on an eligible undergraduate course at one of the following universities in Scotland:

 - Aberdeen, Abertay Dundee, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Glasgow Caledonian, Heriot-Watt, Highlands and Islands, Queen Margaret, Robert Gordon, St Andrews, Stirling, Strathclyde and West of Scotland.

-- Students enrolled on a course validated by one of these universities but delivered at a different institution (for example: Glasgow School of Art, SRUC or colleges who deliver degree level courses) located in Scotland are also eligible for support.
+- on an undergraduate degree course validated by one of these universities but delivered at a different institution located in Scotland (for example: Glasgow School of Art, SRUC or FE Colleges who deliver degree level courses).

-- No restriction is placed on the subject or mode of study, and students can be enrolled on any full-time, part-time or distance learning undergraduate degree courses offered by one of the Scottish universities listed above.
+- on a full-time, part-time or distance learning undergraduate degree course offered by one of the Scottish universities listed above.

-- Applicants must be of Scottish birth or descent (at least one parent born in Scotland), or must have had at least two years' education at a secondary school in Scotland.
+- be of Scottish birth or descent (at least one parent born in Scotland), or must have had at least two full years of education at a secondary school in Scotland;

-- Important note on eligibility: If you are claiming eligibility on the basis of Scottish descent you should be able to explain your links to Scotland.
+- If you are claiming eligibility on the basis of Scottish descent you should be able to explain your links to Scotland.